 Fishing At Punta Allen

-Punta Allen is one of the top places in Mexico if you want to go both inshore fishing on the flats or offshore fishing in the deep.
+Punta Allen is one of the top places in Mexico if you want to go inshore fishing on the flats or offshore fishing in the deep.

 Fishing At Scorpion Atoll

-Scorpion Atoll or Scorpion Reef as it’s often called sits close to 100 miles off the north coast of Mexico’s Yucatan Peninsula.
+Scorpion Atoll, or Scorpion Reef as it’s often called, sits close to 100 miles off the north coast of Mexico’s Yucatan Peninsula.
 It’s a protected marine park and about as remote as the fishing gets in Mexico, which equals great fishing.

 Where To Fish On The Mexico Pacific Coastline?